 Whether you are setting up your first home or moving to the state, starting your electricity service in Ohio is a simple task.
-However, under the Ohio Energy Choice scheme, you do have the right to shop around for the best prices so it pays to start looking into the process as soon as you know your moving date to ensure you get the best deal.
+However, under the Ohio Energy Choice program, you do have the right to shop around for the best priced energy plans.
+So it pays to learn about the Ohio energy market and start shopping as soon as you know your moving date.
+That way, you know how to get the best deal.

 - Have a prior account within the last two years with no more than two late payments or with no previous service disconnected within the last twelve months